Unfortunately Google Play Store Has Stopped Working: Fix with Simple Solutions on Hand

-Give it a try and check whether the latest Play Store ‘.apk’ files restore working of the Google Play Store or not.
+Give it a try and check whether the latest Play Store ‘.apk’ files restore the working of the Google Play Store or not.
 Search for ‘.apk’ files on the internet and visit a trusted website.
 Otherwise, a non-reliable source might affect the Google Play Store as well as your device.
 Find out the latest version of ‘.apk’ files available and tap the ‘Download APK’ button.
-You will be redirected to a next page where you will need to tap the download button.
+You will be redirected to the next page where you will need to tap the download button.
 When the download is finished, go to Settings and tap ‘Security.’
 Check the boxes for ‘Unknown sources’ and tap the downloaded file from the notification bar on your device.
 Go through the installation process and restart your device to fix the unresponsive Play Store.

 Method 11: Reset the Google Play Services